 (2) The election officials counting ballots and tallying results shall list every person who receives a "write-in" vote and the number of votes received.

 (A) On each tally sheet, the counters shall add together the names of candidates that are clearly the same person, even though a nickname or last name is used.

-(B) Names of fictitious persons shall not be listed and shall be recorded on the tally sheet as a blank vote.
+(B) Names of fictitious or deceased persons shall not be listed and shall be recorded on the tally sheet as a blank vote.

 (f) When the same number of persons are nominated for the position of justice of the peace as there are positions to be filled, the presiding officer may declare the whole slate of candidates elected without making individual tallies, providing each person on the slate has more votes than the largest number of write-in votes for any one candidate.
 (Added 1977, No. 269 (Adj.
 Sess.), § 1; amended 1979, No. 200 (Adj.
 Sess.), §§ 83-85; 2003, No. 59, § 38; 2015, No. 30, § 17a, eff.
 May 26, 2015; 2017, No. 50, § 43.)